 If played in Italy then each line also comes with an Instant Win.
 This provides a 1 in 500 chance of winning an instant €25 sum, with 8.4% of the total prize pool going to fund this amount.

 Can You Play SuperEnalotto in the UK?

 You do not need to be Italian to play the SuperEnalotto.
 Providing you are of legal age and can bet on the outcome, then you can play.
 In the UK, the best place to buy these lines is through sites like MultiLotto, as discussed above.
 This site is licensed to operate in the UK and as well as this Italian lottery you can also play domestic lotteries from the United States, Ireland, Brazil, Spain, Germany, Finland, and many more.

 The bonus ball in the SuperEnalotto is known as the “Jolly”.
 This functions like the bonus ball used in the UK National Lottery and other domestic lotteries, and not like the Lucky Stars used in the Euromillions.
 In other words, it is a ball not chosen by the player, but one that can help them to climb the prize tier when matched along with main number balls.

 Find SuperEnalotto Results

-The SuperEnalotto draw takes place at 8pm CET every Tuesday, Thursday and Saturday, and you can buy tickets up to half an hour before every draw.
+The SuperEnalotto draw takes place at 8pm CET every Tuesday, Thursday and Saturday, and you can buy lines up to half an hour before every draw.
 These dates are subject to change during public holidays and all draws take place in Rome.

 Find all SuperEnaLotto results online here at Multilotto.